Netscape: Netscape Communicator (versions 4.0–4.8)

 Netscape 4 addressed the problem of Netscape Navigator being used as both the name of the suite and the browser contained within it by renaming the suite to Netscape Communicator.
 After five preview releases in 1996–1997, Netscape released the final version of Netscape Communicator in June 1997.
 This version, more or less based on Netscape Navigator 3 Code, updated and added new features.
 The new suite was successful, despite increasing competition from Internet Explorer (IE) 4.0 and problems with the outdated browser core.
 IE was slow and unstable on the Mac platform until version 4.5.
 Despite this, Apple entered into an agreement with Microsoft to make IE the default browser on new Mac OS installations, a further blow to Netscape's prestige.
 The Communicator suite was made up of Netscape Navigator, Netscape Mail & Newsgroups, Netscape Address Book and Netscape Composer (an HTML editor).

 On January 22, 1998, Netscape Communications Corporation announced that all future versions of its software would be available free of charge and developed by an open source community, Mozilla.
 Netscape Communicator 5.0 was announced (codenamed "Gromit").
 However, its release was greatly delayed, and meanwhile, there were newer versions of Internet Explorer, starting with version 4.
 These had more features than the old Netscape version, including better support of HTML 4, CSS, DOM, and ECMAScript; eventually, the more advanced Internet Explorer 5.0 became the market leader.

 In October 1998, Netscape Communicator 4.5 was released.
 It featured various functionality improvements, especially in the Mail and Newsgroups component, but did not update the browser core, whose functionality was essentially identical to that of version 4.08.
 One month later, Netscape Communications Corporation was bought by AOL.
 In November, work on Netscape 5.0 was canceled in favor of developing a completely new program from scratch.

+Netscape 5

+In 1998, an informal group called the Mozilla Organization was formed and largely funded by Netscape (the vast majority of programmers working on the code were paid by Netscape) to coordinate the development of Netscape 5 (codenamed "Gromit"), which would be based on the Communicator source code.
+However, the aging Communicator code proved difficult to work with, and the decision was taken to scrap Netscape 5 and rewrite the source code.

 Mozilla-based releases

 Netscape 6 (versions 6.0–6.2.3)

-In 1998, an informal group called the Mozilla Organization was formed and largely funded by Netscape (the vast majority of programmers working on the code were paid by Netscape) to coordinate the development of Netscape 5 (codenamed "Gromit"), which would be based on the Communicator source code.
-However, the aging Communicator code proved difficult to work with, and the decision was taken to scrap Netscape 5 and rewrite the source code.
-The rewritten source code was in the form of the Mozilla web browser, on which, with a few additions, Netscape 6 was based.
+When rewriting the source code, they had chosen to base it on the Mozilla web browser, which, with a few additions and modifications, got Netscape 6 out.
+At first, it had performance and stability issues, but they were mitigated by subsequent updates, such as versions 6.1 and 6.2.